BeCuriousS/cookiecutter-data-science/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
+├── docker             <- All the relevant files regarding the creation of a docker container (e.g. Dockerfile) │
+├── main               <- Files to execute a grid search for hyperparameter optimization │
+├── misc               <- Miscellaneous files like any bash scripts │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Trained and serialized models, model predictions, or model summaries │   ├── selection      <- Selected models from all session runs │   └── sessions       <- All session runs where each run contains the metrics and info for this run │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a number (for ordering), │   │                     the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│   │                     `1.0-jqp-initial-data-exploration`.
+│   ├── experimental   <- Any experimental notebook to explore the data characteristics/attributes
+│   └── explanatory    <- Any explanatory notebook to explain why specific decisions (e.g. regarding architecture, │                         preprocessing) were made
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   ├── figures        <- Generated graphics and figures to be used in reporting │   └── manuscripts    <- Any manuscript that was created within the project/repository │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`